Wooden Spoon Christmas Crafts

 - Paint the snowman spoon white.

-- Paint the Santa spoon top beige and paint the handle red.
+- Paint the Santa spoon the face color of your choice and paint the handle red.

-- Paint the elf spoon top beige and the handle green.
+- Paint the elf spoon the face color of your choice and the handle green.

 Here are the 4 different wooden spoon step-by-step instructions: